O365/python-o365/docs/source/usage/account.rst

         def do_some_stuff(self):

-            # self.build_url just merges the protocol service_url with the enpoint passed as a parameter
+            # self.build_url just merges the protocol service_url with the endpoint passed as a parameter
-            # to change the service_url implement your own protocol inherinting from Protocol Class
+            # to change the service_url implement your own protocol inheriting from Protocol Class
             url = self.build_url(self._endpoints.get('my_url_key'))

             my_params = {'param1': 'param1'}